lericson/qube/notes.md

     <- open east

+    -> You open the hatch.
-    -> The panel in the hatchway reads 100110.
+       The panel in the hatchway reads 100110.
        The room ahead is colored blue.

+     -> go east

-       You hear a sound . . .
+    <- You crawl through the hatch . . .
+       As you step onto the floor,
-       A chainsaw rips you apart.
+       a chainsaw rips you apart.

        You die.

     grid(4):